arnim/p4nreana-tutorials/advanced/example1/README.md

 ## Running a Jupyter Notebook on REANA

 After running the analysis through REANA with the usual commands, we can start a Jupyter Notebook by clicking on the 3 dots and selecting `Open Jupyter Notebook`.
-After waiting a few seconds, we can click on the new notebook image that should have appearead next to the workflow name.
+After waiting a few seconds, we can click on the new notebook image that should have appeared next to the workflow name.

 Notice that this notebook runs in a different environment compared to the one specified in the yaml file, so we might need to reinstall some libraries (see the first commented cell in the notebook).